Real and ideal prices: Valuation criteria in pricing

-A price can be computed for each of these valuations, depending on the purpose.
+A price for an asset, a product or a service can be computed for each of these valuations, depending on the purpose.
 Often the purpose is assumed to be self-evident, being related to a specific transaction, and so the price of something is taken as obvious.
+But to understand the calculated price, it may be necessary to know the assumptions on which it is based.
+Without that knowledge, the meaning of a price may not be transparent.